 That’s one perfect way to celebrate respectfully and safely, but another is – if you have decorations – hang them up proudly in your windows so passers-by and so forth can see and smile.

-So, there is still lots going on.
 We hope you have a fantastic day.